joergdietrich/i3geoweather/README.rst

 - -r or --restart restart background process
 - -s or --stop stop running background process
 - -v increase verbosity of logging to ~/.i3geoweather/i3geoweather.log.
-Can be used up to three times
+Can be used up to three times.
+Using -v twice logs informational messages.
+Debugging output is produced when -v is used three times.